CalebCoughenour/Roger-Bot-3000/README.md

 1. Return empty string if empty string is given
 2. Split entered numbers into an array
 3. Count up to entered number
-4. Check entered numbers to check if they contain 3, if true return "won't you be my neighbor?"
+4. Check entered numbers if they contain 3, if true return "won't you be my neighbor?"
-5. Check entered numbers to check if they contain 2, if true return "boop"
+5. Check entered numbers if they contain 2, if true return "boop"
-6. Check entered numbers to check if they contain 1, of true return "beep"
+6. Check entered numbers if they contain 1, of true return "beep"
 7. Change each number up to entered number with "3", "2" & "1" replaced with rules above
 8. Return string